 What industries are most affected by these chemicals?

-There are industries that are more at risk at being exposed to these ototoxicants and include; agriculture, mining, construction and utilities.
+There are industries that are more at risk at being exposed to these ototoxic chemicals and include; agriculture, mining, construction and utilities.
 There are also sub sectors within manufacturing that are at risk as well, which include; metal workers, textile workers, plastic workers, and electrical manufacturing workers.

 The growing concern going forward among occupational health and safety professionals that ototoxicant-induced hearing loss may go unrecognized since the measure for hearing loss does not indicate the source of the hearing loss.
 For example, current audiometric tests are powerful tools that show hearing impairments, but they are not able to differentiate between noise induced hearing loss and ototoxic hearing loss.

-We hope you enjoyed this newsletter.
-Use AudioCardio for one hour a day to better protect, maintain, and strengthen your hearing.
+We hope you enjoyed this article.
+Use AudioCardio for one hour a day to help maintain and strengthen your hearing.

-For a full list of the ototoxicants and industries affected please click here.
+For a full list of the ototoxic chemicals and industries affected please click here.